adrian-datacamp/courses-hypothesis-testrepo/chapter2.md

 *** =instructions

 New York City has an open access dataset containing all 311 service calls requesting service or registering a complaint.
 The data has been preloaded in `complaints` dataframe.
+Several complaints have been made

 *** =hint